bjornbytes/lovr.org/docs/Collider:setUserData.md

 ### Arguments

-- `any value` The value to associate with the collider.
+- `any data` The value to associate with the collider.

 ### Returns